ncmhe/ncmhe.github.io/index.md

 ---
 layout: default
 ---
+**News (2021/01/06): The workshop venue is Blue Wing South 1.
+You can use the calendar icon to enable navigation path and follow along.
+You can also use the shortcut features explained in the [IJCAI website](https://ijcai20.org/how-to-attend/).**

 **News (2021/01/05): Link to the venue has been posted [HERE](https://www.virtualchair.net/events/ijcai-pricai-2020).
 At least one day before the workshop, you can access it to get familiar with the interface.
 Zoom session will only be available on the day.**

 **News (2020/12/23): Final workshop schedule has been posted.**